anyaevostinar/anyaevostinar.github.io/classes/208-f25/quizzes-overview.md

 #### Advanced
 * DR7-AD: Demonstrate how complex elements (e.g. structs with nested arrays) of an array are stored in memory
-* DR8-AD: Decode a multi-character encoded byte seqeuence (any byte count) (with table provided)
+* DR8-AD: Decode a multi-character encoded byte sequence (any byte count) (with table provided)